ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

 ========

-The level1e processing merges the data quality flags from the Met Office QC suite (add red) with the data from level 1d.
+The level1e processing merges the data quality flags from the Met Office QC suite (add ref) with the data from level 1d.
 The QC software generates two sets of QC files, one basic QC of the observations from all platforms and an enhanced track and quality check for drifting buoy data.
 The basic QC flags are stored in *data_directory*/*release*/*dataset*/metoffice_qc/base/ and merged with the